Linked list: Using sentinel nodes

 Sentinel node may simplify certain list operations, by ensuring that the next or previous nodes exist for every element, and that even empty lists have at least one node.
 One may also use a sentinel node at the end of the list, with an appropriate data field, to eliminate some end-of-list tests.
 For example, when scanning the list looking for a node with a given value x, setting the sentinel's data field to x makes it unnecessary to test for end-of-list inside the loop.
 Another example is the merging two sorted lists: if their sentinels have data fields set to +∞, the choice of the next output node does not need special handling for empty lists.

 However, sentinel nodes use up extra space (especially in applications that use many short lists), and they may complicate other operations (such as the creation of a new empty list).

 However, if the circular list is used merely to simulate a linear list, one may avoid some of this complexity by adding a single sentinel node to every list, between the last and the first data nodes.
 With this convention, an empty list consists of the sentinel node alone, pointing to itself via the next-node link.
 The list handle should then be a pointer to the last data node, before the sentinel, if the list is not empty; or to the sentinel itself, if the list is empty.

 The same trick can be used to simplify the handling of a doubly linked linear list, by turning it into a circular doubly linked list with a single sentinel node.
 However, in this case, the handle should be a single pointer to the dummy node itself.

 Linked list operations

-When manipulating linked lists in-place, care must be taken to not use values that you have invalidated in previous assignments.
+When manipulating linked lists in-place, care must be taken to not use values that have been invalidated in previous assignments.
 This makes algorithms for inserting or deleting linked list nodes somewhat subtle.
 This section gives pseudocode for adding or removing nodes from singly, doubly, and circularly linked lists in-place.
-Throughout we will use null to refer to an end-of-list marker or sentinel, which may be implemented in a number of ways.
+Throughout, null is used to refer to an end-of-list marker or sentinel, which may be implemented in a number of ways.

 Linearly linked lists

 Singly linked lists

-Our node data structure will have two fields.
-We also keep a variable firstNode which always points to the first node in the list, or is null for an empty list.
+The node data structure will have two fields.
+There is also a variable, firstNode which always points to the first node in the list, or is null for an empty list.